Pages

 And then there are the frightening dreams like the one when I was sitting in my car, again at night, at a stop light.
 No traffic ~ definitely no traffic.
 I felt, from behind, a pair of arms grab me and hold me tight against my car seat.
 That dream dissolved in shattered pieces as the sun streamed in slices through the louvered curtains of my bedroom windows.
 Thank heavens!!

 For a very long time, between 1966 and 1996 ~ dates are not 100% certain ~ I had few dreams of any sort.
 It was in those years that I was prescribed Dilantin (phenytoin) and Phenobarb, both designed to control the seizure activity of epilepsy.
 Epilepsy had come along for the ride in my life’s journey and without my permission.
 Dilantin has not been a problem in the way of dreams.
 Gums, teeth, headaches have been problems, but phenobarb brought a different story.
-I didn’t know that then and it really wasn’t until many years later that I learned about the effects of certain drugs on the normal circadian rhythm.
-The sleep cycle we all go through: rising up into REM sleep and a dreaming phase.
-As phenobarbitol is not only an anticonvulsant but a sedative, hypnotic I seldom was in REM sleep.
+I didn’t know that then and it really wasn’t until many years later that I learned about the effects of certain drugs on the normal circadian rhythm, the sleep cycle we all go through: rising up into REM sleep and a dreaming phase.
+As phenobarbitol is not only an anticonvulsant but a sedative- hypnotic I seldom was in REM sleep.
 I have now been off of phenobarb since 1996 and am supremely grateful to the marvelous physician in Lubbock, Texas that walked me through that long process.
 My moods, my behaviour and my dreams have been, at first erratic, and then slowly steadied.
 As I said earlier, I did not know the effects of my prescribed medication.
 Phenobarb to me was merely for epilepsy management.
-However I learned that it did so much more to me, while it did one thing for me.
+However I learned that it did so much more to me than I knew.
 I have learned to live much healthier, calmer and differently since 1996.
 I now have dreams to draw from and appreciate, whether they make any sense or not.

 “Hold fast to dreams,